Our Leadership Team

 The HLSA of Washington, D.C. is an alumni volunteer managed organization.
 We thank our Officers and Board Members for their dedication and support of HLS alumni activities.

 For more information about our leadership team or to get involved, please email us at firstname.lastname@example.org

 Tony Chan J.D.
 '03

-Tony Chan is a partner in the corporate and securities group at Dechert LLP, where he advises strategic buyers and sellers, as well as financial sponsors and their portfolio companies, in complex corporate transactions.
-With significant experience with international and cross-border matters, Tony focuses his practice on mergers and acquisitions, including private equity and growth equity transactions, as well as corporate finance, emerging company formation and financing, public company governance, and general corporate matters for clients with an emphasis in the life sciences, financial services, and technology sectors.
+Tony Chan is a partner in the Mergers and Acquisitions and Private Equity group at Orrick, Herrington and Sutcliffe LLP, where he advises strategic buyers and sellers, as well as financial sponsors and their portfolio companies, in complex corporate transactions.
+With significant experience with international and cross-border matters, Tony focuses his practice on mergers and acquisitions, including private equity and growth equity transactions, as well as corporate finance, emerging company formation and financing, public company governance, and general corporate matters for clients with an emphasis in the life sciences, investment management, and technology sectors.
 In addition to his practice, he is an adjunct professor at Georgetown Law School, where he teaches Mergers and Acquisitions.
-He also serves on the steering committee for the Corporate and Securities Community of the DC Bar and the board of the Arlington Arts Center.
+He also serves on the board of the Museum of Contemporary Art - Arlington and the Asian Pacific American Bar Association of DC.